epicodus-lessons/ruby_record_store_with_sinatra/README.md

 # Ruby Record Store

-This project introduces the backend logic and tests needed to build routing for the record store project.
+This project contains the completed Record Store app, built with Sinatra and Ruby.
+There's two classes, `Album` and `Song`, and complete unit and integration tests.